gridclub/GRiD-Constitution/constitution.md

 ### Section B: Duties

 - Maintain an awareness of the activities and programs sponsored by the student club.
-- Meet on a regular basis with the co-Chairpersons of the student club to discuss upcoming meetings, long range plans, goals, and problems of the club.
+- Meet on a regular basis with the Co-Chairs to discuss upcoming meetings, long range plans, goals, and problems of the club.
 - Attend regular meetings, executive board meetings as often as schedule allows.
 - Assist in the orientation of new officers.
 - Explain and clarify campus policy and procedures that apply to the club.